Uytengsu-Hamilton 22q11 Neuropsychiatry Research Awards

 Applicants should submit a 1-2 page letter of intent at the Online Submission Link.
 Category A applicants: You do not need to submit your LOI via your RPM.

 Project start date is March 1, 2022.
 The performance period is for no longer than 2 years.

 Total award is (I) up to $150,000 / year or (II) up to $100,000 / year for up to two years.
 Applicants may request support for personnel (undergraduate, graduate, or postdoctoral students, research assistants, associates, or faculty) and research-related expenses.

 Funds cannot be used for student tuition or fees, computer equipment, office supplies, ITCC communications, journal subscriptions, membership dues, poster presentations, abstract submissions, or any indirect research costs.

 Category B: Eligible applicants must be faculty members at an eligible organization and have a contract of employment for the duration of the award.
 Eligible organizations include US and non-US, public and private higher education institutions and academic medical centers.
-Contact the Program Director prior to submitting a letter of intent to confirm eligibility.
+US research organizations are required to hold 501(c)(3) tax exempt status, and international research organizations must be able to demonstrate 501(c)(3) equivalency, if awarded.
+Applicants not funded in previous funding cycles may resubmit proposals.
+Please contact the Program Director with any questions relating to eligibility.

 Visit the MCHRI Uytengsu-Hamilton 22q11 Neuropsychiatry Research Awards page.